 (WIP - pastel portrait in Strathmore Toned Tan Sketchbook)

 Julia Cameron's creative path demonstrates that when a person uses her creativity in daily life, the more potential she has for personal growth and for increased productivity.
 Her own life is a testament to the power of creativity.

-People think that artists are born with a creative gene that allows for art to appear as if by magic, but I have read that creativity must be nurtured and practised on a daily basis much like any other interest or sport.
-This is certainly true for anyone who wants to see an evolution in their work or capabilities.
+Creativity must be nurtured and practised on a daily basis much like any other interest or sport.
+Certainly, this is true for anyone who wants to see an evolution in their work or capabilities.